How Office Culture Can Crush Women’s Ambitions

 Encouragingly, companies are starting to investigate the problem and what can be done about it.
 But at least part of the problem, it seems, is companies themselves.

 A new report from the consulting firm Boston Consulting Group investigates why women seem more reticent to compete for top jobs.
-The researchers looked at survey data of over 200,000 respondents from a wide range of companies, industries, age groups, and family statuses, with employees in nearly 200 countries.
+The researchers looked at survey data of more than 200,000 respondents from a wide range of companies, industries, age groups, and family statuses, with employees in nearly 200 countries.
 In their data, they found that women’s desires to reach the top ranks at work primarily varies by company, rather than by family status, as commonly thought.

 They also found that existing gender diversity had a big impact on how workers felt about pursuing more senior roles.
-In work environments where both men and women felt that the company was making progress toward gender diversity within its top ranks, all genders were more likely to aspire to to a leadership position.
+In work environments where both men and women felt that the company was making progress toward gender diversity within its top ranks, all genders were more likely to aspire to a leadership position.
 For women at a pivotal part of their career, ages 30 to 40, only 66 percent reported wanting a leadership position at companies that weren’t seen as making progress in gender diversity.
 That’s compared with 85 percent of women who worked at companies they felt were making progress.

 That’s a notable finding given the current thinking on the roots of the ambition gap.
 A popular, and more stereotypical explanation says that while many women start off their careers eager to climb the corporate ranks, that quality diminishes over time because of family obligations or feeling that they’re unfairly held to higher standards.
 When women reach their 30s, many start having children, and—whether as a direct result or not—some drop out of the workforce altogether.